Institute Activities and Advances

 - Learning techniques that offer effective instruction for beginning readers.
 Their efforts to assess new and existing approaches include evaluating response-to-intervention (RTI) models for kindergarteners, older children, adolescents, and bilingual groups.

 - How brain regions associated with reading ability work together to process text.
-Current topics of research include how these connections form and change over time and how they are impaired in individuals who have difficulty reading.
+Current topics of research include how these brain networks develop and change over time and how they are impaired in individuals who have difficulty reading.

 - How brain regions associated with reading ability may differ for those with a reading disability.
 Researchers are using many different types of brain imaging technology to more fully understand the brain-based differences between good readers and people with reading disabilities.